4/24/2025

 Tom Catherwood

-Thanks and good morning everybody.
-Morning Tom.
-So maybe on the Metropolitan at Forty Park, kind of following up on the prior question on Irby and Cap rates, I do a quick back of the envelope.
-I'm getting to like an .1% cap rate based on $600,000 for your 25% equity stake, which seems high.
-Am I off there and what was the valuation on that transaction?
+Thanks, and good morning, everybody.
+Morning, Tom.
+So maybe on the Metropolitan at 40 Park, kind of following up on the prior question on IRBI and cap rates, I do a quick back of the envelope.
+I'm getting to like an 8.1% cap rate based on $600,000 for your 25% equity stake, which seems high.
+Am I off there?
+And what was the valuation on that transaction?

 speaker